Amelie-Schreiber/persisten_homology_of_entanglement/README.md

 Overall, computing the 2-parameter persistent homology of a bifiltration constructed from a quantum circuit can be a useful tool for studying the entanglement structure of the circuit and gaining insights into the quantum information processing that is happening.
 We can then use [Rivet](https://github.com/rivetTDA/rivet).
 It would also be a very interesting problem both mathematically and physically to see a complete study of how these interaction graphs change based on the chosen basis gate set.

-Given a distance matrix (or weighted adjacency matrix used to give distance in some way eg. inverse mutual information) we can compute one-parameter persistent homology by using the following Gudhi code:
+Start by defining a quantum circuit.
+The ineraction graphs weighted by two-qubit gate count, von Neumann entanglement entropy, or quantum mutual inforamtion can then be obtained by using the appropriate notebook.
+Once the weighted interaction graph is obtained we use its weighted adjacency matrix to obtain a distance matrix.
+For example, we could define the distance matrix using inverse quantum mutual information as "distance", i.e. the filtration parameter for persistent homology.
+Given a distance matrix (or weighted adjacency matrix, we can compute one-parameter persistent homology by using the following Gudhi code:

 ```
 import numpy as np